deltachat/deltachat-pages/es/help.md

 ### ¿Qué mensajes se muestran en Delta Chat?

-By default, Delta Chat shows all e-mails.
+Por defecto, Delta Chat muestra todos los e-mail

 At "Settings -> Chats &
 Media -> Show Classic E-Mails", you can change this.
 You have these options: